COMBAT ROUNDS AND ACTIONS

 Q: What can a caster do while maintaining a “Continuous” or “Ongoing” spell effect?

-A: See official 2021 Edition Errata for Sections 13.7.5 and 13.7.6.
-While the 2021 Edition rules as written are not clear about this, a caster maintaining a “Continuous” or “Ongoing” spell must perform the “Concentrate” Action on each of his activations.
+A: The confusion has been resolved in the 2023 Edition.
+A caster maintaining a “Continuous” or “Ongoing” spell must perform the “Concentrate” Action on each of his activations.
 This will allow the caster to move (at x1) but not do anything else (except concentrate and manipulate the effects of the Continuous or Ongoing spell).
 For example: A caster in Gaseous Form cannot attempt any spell or perform any Action other than “Concentrate.”

 Q: If a Spell Group limits the caster to a certain number of predesigned forms (e.g., Animal Form, Conjure Creature, etc.), how can the caster swap out his forms?